Europe·Portugal·Updated May 3, 2026

 What scams target tourists in Porto?

-The most frequently reported tourist scams in Porto are ATM Skimming Devices, Airport Taxi Overcharge, Pickpockets in Bairro da Sé, with 1 classified as high severity.
+The most frequently reported tourist scams in Porto are Currency Exchange Commission Trap, Airport Taxi Overcharge, Pickpockets in Bairro da Sé.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Porto?